mdn/content/files/en-us/learn_web_development/extensions/advanced_javascript_objects/object_building_practice/index.md

 We hope you had fun writing your own real-world random bouncing balls example, using various object and object-oriented techniques from throughout the module!
 This should have given you some useful practice in using objects, and good real-world context.

-That's it for object articles — all that remains now is for you to test your skills in the object assessment.
+That's it for object lessons — all that remains now is for you to test your skills in the module challenge.

 ## See also